Member Status: Accredited Professional

 My areas of experience include: Relationship/attachment issues, difficulties with partnerships/friendships, couple counselling, life changes/stages.
 Difficulties at work, stress, confidence and self-esteem, spiritual issues, anxiety, depression and suicidal feelings.
 Loss and bereavement in it's various forms.

 I believe it is crucial to keep learning and improving my skills and regularly attend CPD events.
-I undertook the CRUSE Supervisor Training and have supervised two of their volunteer counsellors.
+I undertook the CRUSE Supervisor Training and supervised two of their volunteer counsellors.
 Another course I attended was a Certificate in Couples & Relationship Counselling which I completed in February 2016 before re-starting my couple counselling work.

 I completed a Nature as Co-Therapist course in 2015 and I'm keen to use Ecotherapy - working outside if this appeals.